 Plant based living*

-Whether being totally vegan or mindful of reducing meat consumption eating more plant based meals can have a positive effect on the environment and personal health.
+Whether being totally vegan or adopting a flexible diet actively reducing meat consumption and eating more plant based meals can have a positive effect on the environment and personal health.

 37% of methane emissions result from factory farming.
 Methane has a global warming potential 20 times higher than CO2.

 Animal agriculture uses 70% of the World’s fresh water supplies.